Resources

 The Pitfalls of Drafting Your Own Patent Application

-International Patent Protection via the Patent Cooperation Treaty (PCT)
+International Patent Protection via the PCT

 What Is a Patent?